snarrenberg/westerparse/docs/corpus.rst

 The WesterParse Corpus
 ======================

-[Instructions for using the corpus of examples, including many examples drawn from Westergaard's book.]
+To test for compliance with Westergaard's rules, I have assembled a small corpus of examples, including many from Westergaard's book (these are identified by page number in the filename).
+There are over 60 single lines and over 50 examples of two-part counterpoint, some with errors and others without.

 Requires Tkinter, PIL, and MuseScore.